langroid/langroid/CONTRIBUTING.md

 **CORE LANGROID**

+- **Long-running, loosely coupled agents, communicating over message queues**: Currently all agents run within a session, launched from a single script.
+Extend this so agents can run in different processes, machines, or envs or cloud, and communicate via message queues.
+- **Improve observability:** we currently log all agent interactions into structured and unstructured forms.
+Add features on top, to improve inspection and diagnosis of issues.
 - Implement a way to **backtrack** 1 step in a multi-agent task.
 For instance during a long multi-agent conversation, if we receive a bad response from the LLM, when the user gets a chance to respond, they may insert a special code (e.g. `b`) so that the previous step is re-done and the LLM gets another chance to respond.
+- **Integrate LLM APIs:** There are a couple of libs that simulate OpenAI-like interface for other models: https://github.com/BerriAI/litellm and https://github.com/philschmid/easyllm.
+It would be useful to have Langroid work with these APIs.
 - Implement Agents that communicate via REST APIs: Currently, all agents within the multi-agent system are created in a single script.
 We can remove this limitation, and add the ability to have agents running and